To improve the clinician experience, organizations should be looking beyond EHR and point solutions.

 Harvesting discrete and narrative data from sources like the EHR, sensors, devices and laboratory systems provides a holistic view of the patient in real time.

 As digital innovation continues to flourish in healthcare, new diagnostic and treatment approaches are continuously identified.
 Traditional clinical decision support tools cannot keep pace with these advances, and clinicians are struggling to stay afloat.

 WWT is working with leading healthcare organizations to implement next-generation clinical decision support solutions leveraging technologies like computer vision, AI/ML that enable clinicians to significantly improve speed and accuracy to diagnosis while achieving better patient outcomes.

-Learn how Washington University School of Medicine and WWT collaborated to leverage machine learning to develop methods to predict radiation treatment plans for cancer patients.
+Learn how Washington University School of Medicine in St. Louis and WWT used machine learning to develop methods to predict radiation treatment plans for cancer patients.

 This white paper explores how deep learning can match MRI tumor images to scans with similar features, helping clinicians increase the accuracy and speed of diagnosis.